The case for 4-bit precision: k-bit Inference Scaling Laws: Background

 \subsection{Relationship between inference latency and total model bits}

-While the main goal of our work is to find the best trade-offs between total model bits and zero-shot accuracy for LLMs, the total model bits are also strongly related to inference latency if the inference batch size is below 60.
-This section helps to explain when the relationship between total model bits and inference latency is valid and when it is not.

-The overall computation latency -- the time it takes from start to finish of a computation -- is mainly determined by two factors: (1) how long does it take to load the data from main memory into caches and registers, (2) how long does it take to perform computation on the data in registers.
+While the main goal of our work is to find the best trade-offs between model bits and zero-shot accuracy for LLMs, the total model bits are also strongly related to inference latency.
+The overall computation latency -- the time it takes from start to finish of a computation -- is mainly determined by two factors: (1) how long does it take to load the data from main memory into caches and registers, (2) how long does it take to perform the computation.
 For example, for modern hardware like GPUs, it usually takes more than 100 times longer to load a number than to do an arithmetic operation with that number \citep{jia2019dissecting, dongarra2022}.
 Therefore, reducing the time spent loading data from main memory is often the best way to accelerate overall computation latency.
 Such reductions can be achieved mainly through caching and lower precision numbers.

-Caching is effective for training LLMs but not effective for inference.
-In matrix multiplication, ${\mathbf{b}\mathbf{W}=\mathbf{h}}$, with the batch $\mathbf{b}$ and parameter matrix $\mathbf{W}$, we load each row of $\mathbf{b}$ and multiply it by each column of $\mathbf{W}$ and vice versa.
-The amount of caching that is possible is determined by amount of rows and columns that are reused.
-In matrix-matrix multiplication during LLM training, the reuse is proportional to the number of rows of $\mathbf{b}$ and columns in $\mathbf{W}$.
-For LLM training, caching can reduce the overall latency by a factor of 10-15x \citep{jia2019dissecting}.
-In vector-matrix multiplication during LLM inference, $\mathbf{b}$ is a single token (a vector) and the matrix $\mathbf{W}$ is only used once and as such there is no reuse or caching for matrix $\mathbf{W}$.
-As such, caching is not effective to reduce inference latency.
+Caching can reduce the overall latency of matrix multiplication by a factor of 10x or more \citep{jia2019dissecting}, given that neither matrix entirely fits into the L1 cache of the device.
+In matrix multiplication, ${\mathbf{b}\mathbf{W}=\mathbf{h}}$, with the batch $\mathbf{b}$ and parameter matrix $\mathbf{W}$, we load each row of $\mathbf{b}$ and each column of $\mathbf{W}$ and multiply them -- thus multiple loads from global memory occur for each row/column which can be cached.
+If ${\mathbf{b}}$ entirely fits into the L1 cache, no reuse is possible because neither $\mathbf{W}$ nor ${\mathbf{b}}$ is loaded more than once from global memory.
+This occurs if the inference batch size is below 60 or 200 for an RTX 3090 or RTX 4090 GPU.
+As such, caching is ineffective below these batch sizes, and the inference latency is solely determined by the memory loaded from $\mathbf{W}$.